Barclaycard CEO to leave bank to pursue 'new professional challenge'

-LONDON Barclays (BARC.L) said on Tuesday that Val Soranno Keating, the CEO of its Barclaycard business, has decided to leave to pursue a new professional challenge outside the British bank.
+LONDON Barclays (BARC.L) said on Tuesday that Val Sorranno Keating, the CEO of its Barclaycard business, has decided to leave to pursue a new professional challenge outside the British bank.

-The lender said Amer Sajed, CEO of Barclaycard's U.S. unit, will take interim charge of the global business while an internal and external search for a successor to Soranno Keating is conducted.

 (Reporting By Sinead Cruise, editing by Pamela Barbaglia)